Opentrons/opentrons/api/docs/v2/robot_position.rst

 .. warning::

     Negative ``z`` arguments to :py:meth:`.Well.bottom` may cause the tip to collide with the bottom of the well.
-The OT-2 has no sensors to detect this, and a collision may bend the tip (affecting liquid handling) and the pipette may be higher on the z-axis than expected until it picks up another tip.
+The OT-2 has no sensors to detect this.
+A collision may bend the tip (affecting liquid handling) and the pipette may be higher on the z-axis than expected until it picks up another tip.

 .. versionadded:: 2.0